Mergers: how they are investigated

 The CMA is the independent, non-ministerial government department responsible for keeping markets open and competitive.
 One important duty we have is to ensure that UK businesses and consumers are not harmed by mergers that would reduce competition.
 Those harms include lower quality goods or services, less choice or higher prices.

 Tens of thousands of mergers take place every year that we don’t consider – and many more we do not find concerns with.
-We only intervene if the merger meets certain criteria (see below) and we think it could have a negative effect on consumers, businesses or the UK economy.
+We only intervene if the merger meets the legal criteria (see below) and we think it could have a negative effect on consumers, businesses or the UK economy.

 When we investigate, we gather evidence from merging businesses and others, such as customers or competitors of the merging businesses.
 This helps us to decide whether the merger will affect competition.
 At the end of the investigation, we publish a report explaining our decision.